strimzi/proposals/084-configure-env-vars-based-on-secrets-or-configmaps.md

 ### Specifying environment variables based on other sources

-In addition to Secrets and Config Maps, Kubernetes also allows to set environment variables in containers based on other sources such as the Downward API.
+In addition to Secrets and Config Maps, Kubernetes also allows environment variables to be set in containers based on other sources such as the Downward API.
 Strimzi will currently not support any additional sources other than Secrets and Config Maps.
 These sources can be added later based on a separate proposal.

 ### Security risks

 The ability to use values from Secrets and Config Maps as environment variables is not validated against the RBAC rules of the user (or a service account) who creates the Strimzi custom resource.
-Following situation might occur and allow the user bypass the RBAC rights it has:
+The following situation might occur that allows the user to bypass the RBAC rights it has:

 1. Secret `my-secret` exists in a namespace watched by the Strimzi Cluster Operator
 2. User does not have the RBAC rights to read the Secret, but has the right to create Strimzi custom resources and exec into the Pods created by Strimzi